 Another key limitation of the valuation process is the uncertainty related to the values of PSH services and contributions over time.
-PSH plants have very long lifetimes (50-100 years) and attempting to estimate any value over such a long time period inevitably involves dealing with huge uncertainties.
-Even if a shorter time period (e.g., 20-30 years) is selected for the cost-benefit analysis, it is still very challenging to make estimates of project value streams over such a long period.
-The evolving power systems, new generation and demand-side technologies, and rapidly changing generation mix all contribute to these uncertainties.
-The scenario analyses and sensitivity studies of key parameters may help the analyst capture some possible future developments, but many uncertainties will still remain.
+PSH plants are projects with a very long lifetime (50-100 years) and attempting to estimate any value over such a long time inevitably involves huge uncertainties.
+Even if a shorter time period (e.g., 20-30 years) is selected for the cost-benefit analysis, it is still very challenging to estimate project value streams over such a long period.
+The evolving power systems, new generation, demand-side technologies, and rapidly changing generation mix all contribute to these uncertainties.
+The scenario analyses and sensitivity studies to key parameters may help the analyst capture some of the possible future developments, but many uncertainties will still remain.